johnsonandjohnson/Bodiless-JS/packages/bodiless-documentation/doc/Development/Guides/Shadowing.md

   For example:
   `/packages/some-package/src/components/Foo/tokens/index.ts` →
   `/packages/some-package/lib/components/Foo/tokens/index.js`
-- Above, we show the contents of the compiled JavaScript files containing the shadowed token collections, but you should write them in TypeScript and compile them to those locations.
+  - For extensive details regarding the conventions and file structure of components and tokens within a package, please see: [Vital Component Template](/VitalDesignSystem/Components/VitalElements/ComponentTemplate).
 - If you are extending a base token collection, be sure to import it using the `tokenCollectionBase` version name.
 - Ensure that your token shadow resolver (`shadow.js`) uses [CJS module